nucypher/nucypher/docs/source/demos/local_fleet_demo.md

 ## Connecting to the Local Fleet

-Alternately, you can connect any node run from the CLI by specifying one of the nodes in the local fleet as a teacher, the same network domain, and the same operating mode, by default nodes started with the `--dev` flag run on a dedicated domain (`TEMPORARY_DOMAIN`) and on a different port then the production default port (`9151`).
+Alternately, you can connect any node run from the CLI by specifying one of the nodes in the local fleet as a teacher, the same network domain, and the same operating mode.
+By default, nodes started with the `--dev` flag run on a dedicated domain (`TEMPORARY_DOMAIN`) and on a different port than the production default port (`9151`).
 Local fleet Ursulas range from ports `11500` to `11506` by default.

 Here is an example of connecting to a node in the local development fleet: